duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ## Pre-flight checklist {#demo-cslam-pre-flight}

-Check: the Duckiebot has sufficient battery
+Check: the Duckiebot has sufficient battery.

 Check: the `ros-picam` container is turned on.